idrinth-thalui/core/dialogue/voice/idrinthFollowerDialogueHaasTopic2A.md

 # It means "Health", a powerful word.
 - Health?
-Ok, I think I have an idea about how to use it.
+Well, I think I have an idea about how to use it.